jmodjeska/simstore/README.md

 ```

 ## Configuration
-Edit `config/config.yml` to adjust the variables that control the store's configuration.
+Edit `config/config.yml` to adjust the variables that control the store's configuration, or pass configuration options as arguments to `simstore.rb` in a hash.
 The `db_name` variable should remain empty unless you want to create/use a specific database file.
 Min/max options represent upper and lower bounds; actual values are randomized in runtime.
 ```
 :max_daily_transactions: 800
 :min_stock_per_item: 3